-Tip pooling is legal in California so long as tips are not split among managers who have the authority to hire or fire employees, unless those managers do the same work as the employees in the tip pool.
+Tip pooling is legal in California so long as the pool does not include managers who have the authority to hire or fire employees, unless those managers do the same work as the employees in the tip pool.
 Funds in the tip pool have to be distributed fairly and according to a set formula.

 What are the tip pooling laws in California?

 Tip pooling is legal in California, so long as certain conditions are met.

 A tip pool is a fund that is comprised of some or all of the tips that have been earned by multiple employees.
 The fund is then distributed in a fair and reasonable way to those employees according to an agreed-upon formula and established tip pooling policies.

 To be legal under California law, these tip pools have to: